lynilir/Jingles/README.md

 ## Background

-This project will be a steps music sequencer.
-It lets users add sounds to the loop.
+This project will be a music sequencer.
+It lets users add sounds to the musical sequence.
 It will be created using JavaScript, jQuery, HTML/CSS, and Howler.js.

-## Functionality
+## Functionality & MVP

 Users will be able to:

+- [ ] Play a loop of music nots
 - [ ] Click on a grid square to toggle notes to add to the loop
 - [ ] Reset the loop
 - [ ] Mute the music